winkjs/wink-naive-bayes-text-classifier/README.md

 **wink-naive-bayes-text-classifier** is a part of **[wink](https://www.npmjs.com/~sanjaya)**, which is a family of Machine Learning NPM packages.
 They consist of simple and/or higher order functions that can be combined with NodeJS `stream` and `child processes` to create recipes for analytics driven business solutions.

-Classify text, analyse sentiments using wink-naive-bayes-text-classifier, which inherently supports cross validation.
+Easily classify text, analyse sentiments, recognize intents using wink-naive-bayes-text-classifier.

 ## Installation
 Use **[npm](https://www.npmjs.com/package/wink-naive-bayes-text-classifier)** to install: